kkadjei/telemetry-anomaly-autoencoder/README.md

 ## What It Does

 This project detects anomalies in spacecraft telemetry data without requiring labeled examples.
-It processes multivariate time series signals from multiple sensor channels simultaneously, reconstructs normal behavior using an autoencoder, and flags anomalies based on per-series distributional scoring — giving channel-level precision on where and when something goes wrong.
+It processes multivariate time series signals from multiple sensor channels simultaneously, reconstructs normal behavior using an autoencoder, and flags anomalies based on per-series distributional scoring, giving channel-level precision on where and when something goes wrong.

 ---